 - iPhone 11 price likely to start around $999 (£999, AU$1,579)

 - There could be a new price strategy

-With news that Apple isn't selling as many iPhones as it previously forecast, there's a chance the iPhone 11 price will offer a more affordable look - although we reckon a price freeze, rather than a reduction, is a more likely move by Apple.
+With news that Apple isn't selling as many iPhones as it previously forecast, there's a chance the iPhone 11 will be priced more affordably - although we reckon a price freeze, rather than a reduction, is a more likely move by Apple.

 New iPhone, iPhone 11 or iPhone XI?

 What will Apple call the iPhone 2019?
 It's a tricky one: Apple has backed itself into a corner with the name.
 Roman numerals could well remain, but how does the iPhone XI follow the iPhone XS?

 Apple has been staunch on verbally calling the handsets the 'iPhone 10' and 'iPhone 10-S'.
 With that in mind, the iPhone XI seems to make the most sense, but then - if the older models remain - there will be an X, an XS and an XI (along with an XR) - and iPhone 11 is easier to understand.

 That doesn't easily point to the best, most-desirable model.
 So could Apple do what's been rumored for years and simply go for the 'new iPhone' as the 'main' XS replacement, and stick with the same iPhone XR name, albeit with a small spec upgrade?

 As mentioned, the iPhone Pro could be added to the mix, bringing it into line with its iPads (and indeed MacBooks) in terms of their naming, but we're rather doubtful of that.